 Cook, 1Lt.
 Joseph Charles (co-pilot), Sunland, California. - Lieutenant Cook was born December 22, 1924, in Chicago, Illinois.
 He marriedAlma LaVerne "Mickie" Clark Cook (1928-1993) and they had a son, Charles Terry Cook (1953-2016).

 The US Navy's Super Constellation #131639 departed Stephenville (Canada) on a flight to Patuxent River NAS (NHK).
 While over Prince Edward Island the crew reported that two engines were out.
 A Boeing B-29 Superfortress escorted the plane back towards Stephenville, but lost visual contact with the plane.
-It crashed into the sea and all 13 men onboard were killed.
+It crashed into the sea and all 13 men onboard were lost.
+The Korean War Educator is still searching for the names of other crew members.

 Fatalities: